 If you’re going out to spend hours in the sun, it’s definitely important to apply sunscreen instead of only wearing makeup.
 But it doesn’t hurt to wear both!

 Simply apply your sunscreen to your face, and give it about ten to fifteen minutes to dry before putting your makeup on.

 Remember that depending on your skin tone, sunscreen will need to be reapplied every one to two hours.
 Be careful, though, because applying it over your makeup can make things messy!
 To avoid messing up your beautiful face, use a tinted sunscreen that’s similar to your foundation color.
-For example, the Mary Kay® Tinted Moisturizer Sunscreen Broad Spectrum SPF 20 protects the skin while providing a lightweight, natural color.

 Bonus tip: If you plan to play in the water use waterproof sunscreens and makeup.